Appaloosa: Color and spotting patterns

 The coat color of an Appaloosa is a combination of a base color with an overlaid spotting pattern.
 The base colors recognized by the Appaloosa Horse Club include bay, black, chestnut, palomino, buckskin, cremello or perlino, roan, gray, dun and grulla.
 Appaloosa markings have several pattern variations.
 It is this unique group of spotting patterns, collectively called the "leopard complex", that most people associate with the Appaloosa horse.
 Spots overlay darker skin, and are often surrounded by a "halo", where the skin next to the spot is also dark but the overlying hair coat is white.

 It is not always easy to predict a grown Appaloosa's color at birth.
 Foals of any breed tend to be born with coats that darken when they shed their baby hair.
 In addition, Appaloosa foals do not always show classic leopard complex characteristics.
 Patterns sometimes change over the course of the horse's life although some, such as the blanket and leopard patterns, tend to be stable.
 Horses with the varnish roan and snowflake patterns are especially prone to show very little color pattern at birth, developing more visible spotting as they get older.

-The ApHC also recognizes the concept of a "solid" horse, which has a base color "but no contrasting color in the form of an Appaloosa coat pattern".
-Solid horses can be registered if they have mottled skin and one other leopard complex characteristic.
+The ApHC also recognizes the concept of a "solid" horse, which has a base color, "but no contrasting color in the form of an Appaloosa coat pattern".
+Solid horses can be registered if they have mottled skin, and one other leopard complex characteristic.

+Solid Appaloosa horses are not to be confused with gray horses, which display a similar mottling called "fleabitten gray".
+As they age, "fleabitten" grays may develop pigmented speckles in addition to a white coat.
+However, "fleabitten gray" is a different gene, and is unrelated to the leopard complex gene seen in the Appaloosa breed.
+While the Appaloosa Horse Club (ApHC) allows gray Appaloosa horses to be registered, gray is rare in the breed.
+Similarly, "dapple" gray horses are also different from Appaloosa horses, in terms of both coat color genes and patterning.

 Base colors are overlain by various spotting patterns, which are variable and often do not fit neatly into a specific category.
 These patterns are described as follows: